 The Triple Win of Cause Marketing

 As with most opportunities in life, one often asks the question, “What’s in it for me?”
-Therefore, in order to ensure cause marketing is maximally successful, non-profits, for-profits and individuals each have to win – a triple win – meaning the benefits of each one’s involvement exceeds their investment of time, money and energy.
+Therefore, to ensure cause marketing is maximally successful, non-profits, for-profits, and individuals each have to win – a triple win – meaning the benefits of each one’s involvement exceed their investment of time, money, and energy.